Clinical Immunology

 PresentationKey FeaturesLocalizationBoard Points

-Optic neuritis Painful vision loss (worse with eye movement), central scotoma, dyschromatopsia, RAPD Optic nerve (retrobulbar > anterior) ONTT: IV steroids speed recovery but do NOT change final outcome; oral prednisone alone ↑ recurrence; 20–25% of initial MS presentations
+Optic neuritis Painful vision loss (worse with eye movement), central scotoma, dyschromatopsia, RAPD (Marcus Gunn pupil) detected by swinging flashlight test Optic nerve (retrobulbar > anterior) ONTT: IVMP 1 g/day × 3 days followed by oral prednisone 1 mg/kg × 11 days with rapid taper — speeds recovery but does NOT change final outcome; oral prednisone alone ↑ recurrence; 20–25% of initial MS presentations

-INO Impaired adduction ipsilateral eye + abducting nystagmus contralateral eye MLF Bilateral INO in young patient = MS; unilateral INO in elderly = stroke
+INO Impaired adduction ipsilateral eye + abducting nystagmus contralateral eye MLF Bilateral INO is highly suggestive of MS (especially in young adults); unilateral INO in older patients is most often ischemic (small lacunar infarct of MLF)

 One-and-a-half syndrome INO + ipsilateral horizontal gaze palsy — only abduction of contralateral eye remains MLF + ipsilateral PPRF or CN VI nucleus Think MS in young patient